sljmn/SmartSpotter-Assessment/README.md

 - A user can cancel the own booking
 - A user can view all of the bookings
 - A user can invite other users to the booking
-- A user can add rooms
-- A user can remove rooms

 # Skeleton